KUTV: Four Points and Sinclair ownership

 CBS agreed to sell a package of smaller-market TV stations, including KUTV, in February 2007 to Cerberus Capital Management for $185 million.
 Cerberus formed a new holding company for the stations, Four Points Media Group, and closed on the deal on January 10, 2008.
 Under Four Points ownership, KUSG, a full-power satellite of KUTV in St. George, was split off as a separately programmed station.
 On March 20, 2009, Nexstar Broadcasting Group took over the management of Four Points under a three-year outsourcing agreement.
 KUTV was the largest station by market size owned by Four Points and the largest property Nexstar managed at the time.

 Cerberus sold the Four Points stations to Sinclair Broadcast Group for $200 million in a deal announced in September 2011; Sinclair then began managing the stations (including WTVX, WTCN, WWHB, and WLWC) under local marketing agreements following antitrust approval by the Federal Trade Commission until the transaction was completed in January 2012.
 Sinclair expanded its Utah operation in 2016 by acquiring KJZZ-TV (channel 14), an independent station, from Larry H. Miller Communications Corporation.

 On May 8, 2017, Sinclair entered into an agreement to acquire Tribune Media—owner of Fox affiliate KSTU—for $3.9 billion, plus the assumption of $2.7 billion in Tribune-held debt.
-As Sinclair already owned KUTV, KJZZ-TV, and KMYU in the market, the company offered to sell KSTU back to Fox Television Stations as part of a $910 million deal; Howard Stirk Holdings concurrently agreed to purchase KMYU.
-The merger was terminated on August 9, 2018, by Tribune Media, nullifying both transactions; this followed a public rejection of the deal by FCC chairman Ajit Pai and vote by the commission to designate it for hearing by an administrative law judge, which was seen as a death knell for the proposed transaction.
+As Sinclair already owned KUTV, KJZZ-TV, and KMYU (the former KUSG) in the market, the company offered to sell KSTU back to Fox Television Stations as part of a $910 million deal; Howard Stirk Holdings concurrently agreed to purchase KMYU.
+In July 2018, the FCC designated the transaction for hearing by an administrative law judge, and chairman Ajit Pai expressed "serious concerns" about Sinclair's planned divestitures.
+Tribune terminated the merger on August 9, 2018, making the KSTU sale proposal moot.